gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 gem5's standard library has a collection of components for generating synthetic traffic.
 All such components inherit from `AbstractGenerator`, found in `src/python/gem5/components/processors`.

 - These components simulate memory accesses.
-- A typical generator will return a list of generator cores that would replace the processing cores on a board.
+They are intended to replace a processor in a system that you configure with gem5.
-- The generator core will create **synthetic traffic** by using a `SimObject` called `PyTrafficGen`, and the generator associate with that core will return a list of generator cores that will replace the processing cores on a board.
+- The generator core will create **synthetic traffic** by using a `SimObject` called `PyTrafficGen`, for more information you can look at `src/cpu/testers/traffic_gen`.
 - Each generator core (as specified in the generator core) will have a constructor that will define the parameters will have its own implementation of `_create_traffic`.
--Let's take a look at the constructor and `_create_traffic` for an example generator.
+- Let's take a look at the constructor and `_create_traffic` for an example generator.

 ---